 A foundation level knowledge of Contemporary East Asian politics and international relations is strongly encouraged.
 In addition, students must complete the preparatory reading in the handbook in preparation for the course.

 Why are East Asian states establishing regional institutions and frameworks to manage their affairs?
 What are the historical foundations and core values that generate this ‘urge to merge’?
 How can we explain and understand connections between states and sub-state actors at the sub-regional and micro-regional levels?
 How do the processes of regionalization and globalization facilitate or hinder the development of regionalism?
 What impacts have the ‘War on Terror’, the Credit Crunch and eurozone crisis had upon East Asian regionalism?
 In this course, students investigate these and further questions from a variety of theoretical standpoints to explore the processes of regionalism and regionalization in the International Relations of East Asia.

 Students commence the course with an overview of regionalism in East Asia before delving into the diverse and rich theoretical frameworks that enable us to understand regionalism from different perspectives.
 Students will also examine the historical context of regionalism in East Asia, which has served to both encourage and undermine the development of regional institutions.

-In the next six classes of the course, students will learn about key issues in the economic, political and security relations of states in the East Asian region.
-In the field of political economy, students will study the growth of regional production networks and global value chains, and their connections with globalization, Free Trade Agreements (FTAs) and the Asian financial crisis.
-In the political domain, we explore the development of East Asian regionalism from the creation of ASEAN to ASEAN+3 (APT) and the East Asia Summit (EAS) and Asia-Pacific regionalism in the form of the Asia-Pacific Economic Cooperation (APEC) forum, as well as the Asian Infrastructure Investment Bank.
-In terms of security, students will examine the role played in East Asia by the ASEAN Regional Forum (ARF) and examine the role of regional fora in regulating the South China Sea disputes.
-In addition, we will assess the influence of the US on East Asian regionalism.
+In the next seven classes of the course, students will learn about key issues in the economic, political and security relations of states in the East Asian region.
+In the field of economics, students will study the growth of regional production networks and their connections with globalization, Free Trade Agreements (FTAs) and the Asian financial crisis.
+In the political domain, we explore the development of East Asian regionalism from the creation of ASEAN to ASEAN+3 (APT) and the East Asia Summit (EAS).
+In terms of security, students will examine the role played in East Asia by the ASEAN Regional Forum (ARF) and the US, as well as the impact of the ‘War on Terror’ on East Asian regionalism.
 The course concludes by examining the impact of the credit crunch in East Asia and on the emergence of China as a potential regional hegemon.

 check timetable: collegerooster